• Disease Overview

 2. Nerve conduction tests (often called an EMG, short for electromyogram, which is a recording of muscle activity) to study the electrical behavior of the nerves.
 The doctor uses small electrical shocks to stimulate nerves in the arms and legs and records the responses in the muscles and sensory nerves.
 The recordings prove the presence of nerve damage and show whether the damage affects the nerve sheaths (made of myelin) or the nerve fibers inside the sheaths (called axons) or both.

 Other tests exclude many other causes of neuropathy such as alcohol, poisons, drugs, vasculitis (inflammation of blood vessels), vitamin deficiency and cancer.
-Blood tests and X-rays or scans may also be done.
+Blood tests and X-rays or scans may be done to investigate these possibilities.

 • < Previous section